-Goodbye Catalogs: LLBean Rebrands to Be More Digital, Less Direct-Mail
+LLBean Rebrands to Be More Digital, Less Direct-Mail

 "The campaign is one piece of a bigger strategy to shift us from a heritage brand, in catalogs, to a product company," said Brad Matson, who joined Freeport, Maine-based LLBean five years ago as senior VP-creative.

 The shift began last year with the hire of the Via Agency, also a Maine-based company, as a strategic consultant.
 Via won lead creative duties in a competitive review earlier this year.
-"Everyone really loves [LLBean] but it's lost its clear path," said Leann Leahy, chief executive at Via.
+"Everyone really loves [LLBean] but it's lost its clear path," said Leeann Leahy, chief executive at Via.
 "The brand has gotten fragmented over time."

 LLBean is investing twice as much in back-to-school this year as last year, according to Matson.
 He declined to say how much, but in 2016, the brand spent $1.9 million in July through September on measured media in the U.S., according to Kantar Media.
 For the 12 months of 2016, LLBean spent $14.6 million on measured media, per Kantar.